-The two trains smashed into each other within 100-feet (30 m) of their calculated point of impact.
+The two trains smashed into each other within 100 feet (30 m) of their calculated point of impact.
 The locomotives both rose up into the air and came to rest in an almost A-shaped configuration.
 One could still clearly read the names A.L.
 Streeter and W.H.
 Fisher on the coal cars, while the trailing gondolas had all been totally destroyed.

 One injury did mar the event: T.P.
-Peck, chief clerk in the general passenger office, was struck by a flying bolt and suffered a compound fracture below his right knee.
+Peck, the chief clerk in the general passenger office, was struck by a flying bolt and suffered a compound fracture below his right knee.
 Yet, Streeter’s staged train crash was, well, a smashing success.
 It was deemed so successful that officials in attendance from other railroads recruited him to do additional crashes in Chicago, Minneapolis, and New York.